cnwachukwu/quizApp-assgn/README.md

 # quiz-app-assgn

  A quiz game about how much you know me.

- This is a CLI based quiz game  to find out how much my friends know me.
-It was writing in Nodes.js language.
+ This is a CLI based quiz game to find out how much my friends know about me.
+It is writing in Nodes.js language.

- I enjoin you to go ahead ans try it out cos you'll love it.
+ I enjoin you to go ahead and try it out because you'll love it.